yliyanage/Accident-Detection/pages/data_collect.md

 # Data Processing and Visualizing

-The below figure shows speed data corresponding to an accident reported on absolute postmile (Abs PM) 13.6 at 2:44pm on January 1st, 2020.
+The below figure shows speed data from an accident reported on absolute postmile (Abs PM) 13.6 at 2:44pm on January 1st, 2020.

 ![Sample Acc](../images/sample_acc.png)